 Horemheb: The Forgotten Pharaoh by Charlotte Booth.
 Ruling Egypt after Tutankhamun, Horemheb returned the nation to wealth and power.

 Conspiracies in the Egyptian Palace by Naguib Kanawati.
 This original study examines the possible assassination of King Teti by his own bodyguards.
-Evidence from the author's excavations is set against the written claims of the ancient historian Manetho.
 With over 80 illustrations.

 Encomium of Ptolemy Philadelphus by Theocritus, translated by Richard Hunter.
 Ptolemy II Philadelphus ruled Egypt in the third century BC.
 The author of this poetic tribute lived at the same time.